StrongMind/culture/recruit/full-stack-developer.md

 * It should allow me to allow me to create a new pizza and add toppings to it
 * It should allow me to allow me to delete an existing pizza
 * It should allow me to update an existing pizza
-* It shoudl allow me to update toppings on an existing pizza
+* It should allow me to update toppings on an existing pizza
 * It should not allow me to enter duplicate pizzas